cheldon-cn/thirdparty/snippet/memomanager.md

 	for qtgui-config_p.h or qtgui-config.h, firstly we cannot find them in the source code folder;
 	we find them in the compile folder which has been created when run the configure command;
-	in qtgui-config_p.h or qtgui-config.h, we can find any macro defination;
+	in qtgui-config_p.h or qtgui-config.h, we can find many macro definition;

-3. we edit the file 'qtgui-config_p.h' by appending the defination of the macro  QT_NO_CLIPBOARD ;
+3. we edit the file 'qtgui-config_p.h' by appending the definition of the macro  QT_NO_CLIPBOARD ;
    then compile the source code again and test the code;
    OK,we success; prove that that method is OK;

+4. But  WHY we need edit the file?

 ```